Modern YEAR FOURTEEN (Part 2)

 –Detective Comics #689-690

 Firefly escapes from Blackgate, joins the False Facers, and goes after his rival, Firebug.
 Batman shakes down Firebug and brutally waterboards him to get information about Firefly, who begins dating his neighbor Deelia Withers under the fake name “Gil Fields.”
-Eventually, Firefly is apprehended and Firebug seemingly perishes in a fire.
+Eventually, Firefly is apprehended, and Firebug seemingly perishes in a fire.
 We’ll learn much later that Firebug uses the fact that everyone thinks he is dead as an opportunity to quietly retire from super-villainy.
-Also, Bruce decides to support Marion Grange’s campaign on the condition that Jim Gordon be re-instated as commissioner if she wins.
+Also, Bruce decides to support Marion Grange’s campaign on the condition that, if she wins, Jim Gordon will be reinstated as commissioner.

 –Batman #523-524 (“THE SCARECROW”)